qmk/qmk_firmware/docs/en/docs/feature_split_keyboard.md

 This sets how many LEDs are directly connected to each controller.
 The first number is the left side, and the second number is the right side.

+!!! info
-?> This setting implies that `RGBLIGHT_SPLIT` is enabled, and will forcibly enable it, if it's not.
+    This setting implies that `RGBLIGHT_SPLIT` is enabled, and will forcibly enable it, if it's not.

 ```c